capaj/require-globify/README.md

   Possible values are
   - `'path'`

-  Every file uses it's relative path (as returned by node-glob) as its key.
+  Every file uses it's relative path as its key.
+The relative path will always begin with either `../` or `./`.
+On Windows, paths will be written unix-style (so `\` will be replaced by `/`).
   This replaces the options `hash: "path", ext: true` in *<1.2.0*.

   - `'strip-ext'`